 All Purpose Mountaineering Crampons

-For general mountaineering trips and easy climbing go for good quality 12 point mountaineering crampons with anti ball plates.
+For most of our alpine mountaineering holidays, go for good quality 12 point mountaineering crampons with anti ball plates.
 AB plates are universal these days, and integrated into most crampons – they make a big improvement to the safety of a crampon in soft snow conditions, and are mandatory on all of our mountaineering trips.
 Currently we reckon that Petzl Vasaks are the best all round mountaineering crampons, so these would be a good choice.

 NB Unlike ski boots (which have a standard heel and toe shape to clip into various ski bindings) there is no standard heel/toe shape for mountaineering boots – which makes things very difficult for crampon manufacturers!
 The upshot is that the best crampon fit for your boot may not be the model that you’ve researched online – so it’s best to take your boots down to a shop with a good selection of crampons and try different models on the boots to see how they fit.